Zegarek/first_app/README.md

-Rubyy on Rails Tutorial: first application
+Rubyyy on Rails Tutorial: first application

 This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/)